Have you worried about the security of your VPN?

 People have different security deadlines.

 If you don’t expect your ISP or any individual or third-party organization capable of monitoring your online activities including websites or browsing content, DNS leak must be stopped.
-If you live in a country with hostile human rights or your privacy will be reduced in any type, instant measures should be immediately made to stop DNS leak.
+If you live in a country with hostile human rights or your privacy will be reduced in any type, instant measures should be immediately made to stop DNS leaks.

-What Is DNS Leak Test?
+What Is the DNS Leak Test?

 DNS leak test is an advanced feature embedded in a VPN service to monitor whether an unencrypted DNS server is used to transmit your queries.
 DNS leak test VPN has its own DNS server with full encryption that effectively protects your online data from being tracked or misused by the wrong hands.

 Why do I Use the DNS Leak Test?

 If any of your online traffic goes through an unencrypted tunnel, third parties will possibly intercept it, including your ISP or DNS provider that can know your visited websites and the services you’re using.

 Furthermore, all the illegitimate actions are perhaps totally free of your awareness unless the DNS leak test is implemented.
 DNS leak test is also called an IP leak test or VPN security test, a method to testify the security extent of the VPN service you’re relying on.
 Because if a service stops you from rerouting all your traffic, it’s regarded as less safe than what it’s promised.
 That’s also why the DNS leak test should be configured by your VPN service.